FIND ME ON

 Read: June 26, 2021 • Rating: 6/10

 A breakdown of the Upanishads by Parthasarthy.
-Mostly an okay analysis of the texts and explains the concepts well.
+A decent analysis of the texts and explains some concepts well.

-But when it comes to some of the more difficult Upanishads, specifically covering non-dualism, Parthasarthy gives an unnecessary flowery and poetic explanation in a way that wouldn't be helpful for people new to the concepts.
+When it comes to the more difficult Upanishads, especially those covering non-dualism, Parthasarthy gives an unnecessarily flowery and poetic explanation in a way that wouldn't be helpful for people new to the concepts.

 Generally good just because the Upanishads themselves have a lot of wisdom within them.